-Besides the mini Aussie red merle, there is also another breed that gives us a smaller alternative for the Australian Shepherd.
+Besides the mini Aussie red merle, another breed also gives us a smaller alternative for the Australian Shepherd.

 Red Merle Australian Shepherd Temperament

 Belonging to the working breed, Aussies are known to have good energy and can be trained well.
-If your family is looking for a dog that can handle the physical needs of a dynamic pack, the Aussie red merle is a great choice.
+So if your family is looking for a dog that can handle the physical needs of a dynamic pack, the Aussie red merle is an excellent choice.

 This breed of dog has the energy to help adults with tasks such as herding cattle and, at the same time, playing chase with younger ones.
-Loyalty is a strong point of Australian Shepherds, so expect them to love you and your family.
+The Red Merle Australian Shepherd is ideal for families with children as it loves to play with all dog toys.
+Australian Shepherds' loyalty is a strong point, so expect them to love you and your family.

-However, you must do your part, as the owner.
+However, you must do your part as the guardian.
 You should train your Aussie red merle in socialization as early as possible.
-Even as a puppy, the red merle Australian Shepherd needs to be introduced to new surroundings and meet new people.
+Even as a puppy, the red merle Australian Shepherd must be introduced to new surroundings and meet new people.

 Consistency in socialization will help your red merle puppy grow into a friendly dog and a great family companion.

-Along with socializing, you also need to be consistent in habits and routines.
+Along with socializing, you also need to be consistent in your habits and routines.
 Red merle Aussies like things to happen at certain times of the day.
-The daily routines you need to stick to are walks, food, games, and even bedtime.
+The daily practices he need to stick to your walks, food, games, and even bedtime.